What is periodic paralysis?

 How is periodic paralysis diagnosed?

-Your doctor will take a medical history, and ask about your recent symptoms, past medical problems, and family medical history.
+Your doctor will take a health history.
+He or she will ask about your recent symptoms, past health problems, and family health history.
 Your doctor will do a physical exam and assess your muscles.
 You may need tests such as:

 - Blood tests for potassium levels during an attack